rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2014-04-22-the-cat's-whisker-detector.md

     - hardware
     - history
     - physics
-tldr: "A history lesson: the cat's-whisker radio was the first commercial semiconductor device.
-It sparked an industry that fundamentally changed the way we communicate."
 ---

 Semiconductors are important.
 They allow us to make transistors[^1], which allow us to make integrated circuits, which allow us to build calculators and flight control systems and iPads.